deangolan/typechecker/README.md

 - De Bruijn indices
 - β-reduction and normalization
 - Parser with lexical scoping
-- Typechecker for the core calculus
+- Typechecking

 #### Notes

 This is an experimental implementation of a minimal dependently typed core language.
 Future work includes extending toward homotopy type theory.

-The long-term goal is to experiment with HoTT-style features such as higher inductive types.
+The long-term goal is to experiment with features from HoTT such as higher inductive types.
 For example, I would like to support definitions like:

 ```